Stock Futures Point to Acceleration in S&P 500's Losses

 A closely watched barometer of expected turbulence in U.S. stocks, the Cboe Volatility Index, also jumped on Monday to its highest level in almost two weeks.

-Some of the largest technology companies, which helped drive the market to record-highs over the summer, are now dragging it down.
-Sentiment has soured as investors assess an array of risks including delays to additional fiscal-stimulus packages, an increasingly heated U.S. election campaigning season, ongoing tensions with China, and the threat of renewed lockdowns in many places because of higher coronavirus infections.
+Some of the largest technology companies, which helped drive the market to record highs over the summer, are now dragging it down.
+Sentiment has soured as investors assess an array of risks including delays to additional fiscal-stimulus packages, an increasingly heated U.S. election campaigning season, continuing tensions with China, and the threat of renewed lockdowns in many places because of higher coronavirus infections.

+Over the weekend, China's Ministry of Commerce laid out penalties for companies and individuals it deems to be "unreliable entities," including potential restrictions on staffing and investment in China, curbs on imports and exports, and fines.

-The Global Times, a Communist Party-backed tabloid in China, said over the weekend that Beijing would press ahead with the creation of its "Unreliable Entity List," aimed at identifying foreign entities and individuals that could harm Chinese interests.
+The list is aimed at identifying foreign entities and individuals that could harm Chinese interests.
 No names have thus far been disclosed.
-The development is likely to add another stress point to the already strained relations between the U.S. and China, as it signals that Beijing may step up retaliatory measures, investors said.
+The development is likely to add another stress point to the already strained relations between the U.S. and China, as it signals Beijing may step up retaliatory measures, investors said.

 "There's the broader macro risk that this might be China starting to become more combative in its use of sanctions," said Edward Park, deputy chief investment officer at Brooks Macdonald.
 "That wasn't really on the markets' radar."